wp-plugins/app-store-assistant/readme.txt

 [itunes_store id="123456789" more_info_text="open in iTunes..."] (where "123456789" is the iTunes Store ID) works with Songs, Albums, Movies, Short Films, TV Episodes, Seasons and Music Videos

-[appStore_IDsearch] Add this short code to a Private page in Wordpress to have your own quick search function.
-Searches for iOS or Mac apps
+[appStore_IDsearch] Add this short code to a Private page/post in Wordpress to have your own quick search function.
+Searches for iPhone/iPod, iPad or Mac apps.
+Displays Name, Price, Developer, Categories and a copyable shortcode already filled out.

 == Changelog ==

+= 4.3.2 =
+* Added ability to ID Search for iPhone/iPod OR iPad apps [was just iOS]
+* Updated ID Search for Mac apps [API change]
+* Added title to ID Search based on selected type of search
+* Fixed ID Search form to keep app type selection after search
+* Adjusted box size for shortcode in ID Serach Results for easier copying
+* CSS changes in ID Search Results

 = 4.3.1 =
 * Fixed issue with empty Main Stylesheet [Was blank in 4.3]